tesujimath/elvish-tap/README.md

 `tap:status` is a simple TAP consumer, which formats test output and, usually, exits with 1 on test failure.

-Exiting can be overridden by passind `&exit=$false`, which causes the overall result to be returned as a boolean.
+Exiting can be overridden by passing `&exit=$false`, which causes the overall result to be returned as a boolean.

+## Future work

+Multiple results are not yet in fact implemented as TAP subtests (requires TAP14), but simply squished together into a single summary result.